-Overcoming fear (whether it be a fear of failure, fear of not being good enough or even a fear of success) is often an ongoing personal quest.
-It is not like you do something that scares you and hey presto you never feel any sort of fear again.
+It’s not like you do something that scares you and hey presto you never feel any sort of fear again.
 Fear will simply raise its ugly head over and over again waiting for you to take on the challenge of conquering it.

+On one particular occasion, I had a specific task to complete.
+In reality it was quite simple but in my mind, I had built it up to be a much bigger, scarier beast than it actually was.
 The task involved submitting my work out for feedback.
 So what did I do……I procrastinated.
 I put the task off.
 I worried about it for a while.
 I placed it on my to do list every week (for more weeks than I care to admit to).

 So what happened after I finally submitted the work?
 Did the sky fall?
-Were my fears realised?
+Were my fears realized?
 Absolutely not.
 Quite the opposite actually.
 Everything worked out fine.
 I submitted the work, got some very positive feedback and was happy with the result.
 I couldn’t help but think – what was all that worrying and internal conflict about?

 Can you relate to this scenario?